Paul DeJong Player Props: Cardinals vs. Royals

 Paul DeJong At The Plate

-- DeJong is hitting .248 with four doubles, eight home runs and nine walks.
+- DeJong is batting .240 with four doubles, eight home runs and nine walks.

+- DeJong has reached base via a hit in 16 games this season (of 30 played), and had multiple hits in eight of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.